SRG-eddieliu/quantlab_factor_library/README.md

 - Z-score cross-sectionally. (stock selection alpha instead of global alpha overlay)
 - drop all-NaN dates.

+## Data handling notes
+- Fundamental tables are treated as quarterly-only in factor code; date alignment comes from the pipeline’s `fiscalDateEnding + 2 business days` when available.
+- Slow-moving fundamentals (e.g., earnings yield, size proxies) are forward-filled to daily to avoid empty windows.
+- Analyst revisions (`analyst_revision_eps_30d`) fill missing up/down counts with 0 before netting to avoid losing dates, then only carry forward for 30 trading days to avoid stale signals.
+- Event-style factors (earnings_surprise, SUE) remain point-in-time; avoid forward fill to reduce look-ahead.

 ## Extending
-- Build new factors by subclassing `FactorBase` or parameterizing existing classes (e.g., Momentum with different lookback/skip).
+- Abstract Base Class (ABC) architecture being used with base class `FactorBase` and mandatory methods `compute_raw_factor` and `post_process` which every specific factor implementation must inherit and override.
+The main execution script dynamically iterate through a list of factor classes, instantiate them, and call their respective methods without needing to know the complex internal calculation logic of each specific factor.
+This achieves the goal of modularity: allowing new factors to be added simply by creating a new class file without ever modifying the main processing loop.
 - Use FF factors for benchmarking/orthogonalization via `load_ff_factors()` and `regress_on_ff`.
-- FF regression uses lightweight OLS (numpy + scipy for p-values) to keep the pipeline lean.
+- FF regression uses lightweight OLS (numpy + scipy for p-values) to keep the pipeline lean and enhance running efficiency.
 - parallel run option implemented for efficient computation leveraging python built-in concurrent method `ThreadPoolExecutor`.

 ## References